NBISweden/workshop-reproducible-research/docs/setup.md

 Installing Docker is quite straightforward on Mac or Windows and a little more cumbersome on Linux.
 Note that Docker runs as root, which means that you have to have `sudo` privileges on your computer in order to install or run Docker.
+When you have finished installing docker, regardless of which OS you are on, please type `docker --version` to verify that the installation was successful!

 ### macOS